-A Guide to On-Campus Living in 2023
+A Guide to On-Campus Living

 When you choose your college, you are not only selecting a school.
-For many, finding the best schools also means looking for the best ones to call home for the next years in their university life.
+For many, finding the best schools also means looking for the best ones to call home for the next years of their university life.

 College is the first time many students are compelled to live away from their families.
 That is why when you start scouting for the campus of your choice, it is also important to make the right decision as to where you will live during your college years or what type of housing you should have.